magenta/magenta/magenta/pipelines/README.md

 * [transform(input_object)](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py#L81) converts a single input to one or many outputs.
 * [get_stats()](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines/pipeline.py#L96) returns statistics about each call to transform.

+And three important properties:

+* [input_type] is the type signature that the pipeline expects for its inputs.
+* [output_type] is the type signature of the pipeline's outputs.
+* [name] is a unique string name of the pipeline.

 For example,

 ```python